 Reality: Ofgem's energy tariff cap came into effect in January 2019, and places a limit on the maximum amount suppliers can charge for the average bill on a standard variable tariff.
 But rather than preventing prices from rising, this can actually have the opposite effect.

-This has often been the case over the last two years, where many of the price cap's most recent updates were increases due to the unpredictable wholesale energy market.
-We see this with the current cap, which is £1,928 for the period from 1 January to 31 March 2024 - an increase from the previous cap.
-However, the next price cap, coming into effect in April 2024, will drop to a two-year low of £1,690, highlighting the cap's unpredictability.
+This has often been the case over the last few years, where many of the price cap's most recent updates were increases due to the unpredictable wholesale energy market.
+The current price cap represents a two-year low of £1,568, but it will rise again in the autumn to £1,717, so it remains unpredictable.
 Those looking for price certainty may want to run an energy comparison to see if there are any suitable fixed deals available.

 Case study "I’ve saved a great deal of money using Uswitch, at least £2,000 across the years.
 My biggest saving had to be on my energy as I knocked off £35 a month with one switch, saving me £420 on my energy that year alone.
 The savings I make from switching are definitely enjoyable as I like to treat myself to a well-deserved facial or spa day.
 I always advise friends and family to use Uswitch to shop around and switch to get the best deals.
 We all work so hard for our money therefore we need to do what we can to save as much as possible to make our money go further."